betterscientificsoftware/bssw.io/Site/Topics/Skills.md

 # Better Skills

+**Homepage:**
-**Description:**  Ways to improve productivity and sustainability from an individual perspective.
+Ways to improve productivity and sustainability from an individual perspective.

 **Overview:**
 Improving productivity from an individual perspective.
 Adopting proven practices will improve individual effectiveness in working with scientific software; we consider topics such as managing time, customizing environments, and learning new skills.